magrathealabs/playbook/README.md

 >
 > -- [Donald Rumsfeld](https://www.wikiwand.com/en/There_are_known_knowns)

-It is important to write plans and projects.
-In any form and size a plan provides a framework to organize the neural pathways in your mind and to make the raw information available in an accessible way to the rest of the team in a way to have a future reference.
-But do not stick to a plan.
-A plan does not capture everything.
-Changes happen all the time and unfortunately a plan usually fails to capture the randomness of life.
+Writing plans for projects is important.
+In any form and size, a plan provides a framework to organize the neural pathways in your mind and to make the raw information available in an accessible way to the rest of the team in a way to have a future reference.
+However, do not stick to a plan.
+A project plan does not capture everything.
+Changes happen all the time, and unfortunately, a plan usually fails to capture the randomness of life.

 All projects are specified in PRDs (**P**roduct **R**equirements **D**ocuments) in our [Google Drive Projets folder](https://drive.google.com/drive/folders/0B6m7dowklNjvUTVIcURiazBoM2s).